APPFL/APPFL/README.md

 ## Installation

-We highly recommend to create a new Conda virtual environment and install the required packages for APPFL.
+We highly recommend creating a new Conda virtual environment and install the required packages for APPFL.

 ```shell
 conda create -n APPFL python=3.8